alexcarchiar/bank/Documentation/Documentation.md

 - class constructor
 - class string format (used when print(Account) is called)
 - class string representation used to have a quick representation of Account's attributes (it is shorter than string format)
+- addToDatabase(self, mydb): it is used to add the current account to the database mydb

 #### Card